openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 Note the following things:

-* To install OpenVINO Model Development Tools, you must have OpenVINO Runtime installed first.
+* To install OpenVINO Development Tools, you must have OpenVINO Runtime installed first.
 You can install OpenVINO Runtime through an installer ([Linux](installing-openvino-linux.md), [Windows](installing-openvino-windows.md), or [macOS](installing-openvino-macos.md)), [APT for Linux](installing-openvino-apt.md) or [YUM for Linux](installing-openvino-yum.md).
-* Ensure that the version of OpenVINO Model Development Tools you are installing matches that of OpenVINO Runtime.
+* Ensure that the version of OpenVINO Development Tools you are installing matches that of OpenVINO Runtime.

-Use either of the following ways to install OpenVINO Model Development Tools:
+Use either of the following ways to install OpenVINO Development Tools:

 ### Recommended: Install using the requirements files

 1. After you have installed OpenVINO Runtime from an installer, APT or YUM repository, you can find a set of requirements files in the `<INSTALLDIR>\tools\` directory.
 Select the most suitable ones to use.
-2. Install the same version of OpenVINO Model Development Tools by using the requirements files.
+2. Install the same version of OpenVINO Development Tools by using the requirements files.
    To install mandatory requirements only, use the following command:
    ```
    pip install -r <INSTALLDIR>\tools\requirements.txt